Nothing is better than starting with a blank slate.

-The first step is to determine how you will store inventory to optimize space to keep storage costs low.
-The next step is to consider the different stages of the fulfillment process, from receiving inventory to shipping orders.
+The first step is to determine how you will store inventory to optimise space to keep storage costs low.
+The next step is to consider the different stages of the fulfilment process, from receiving inventory to shipping orders.
 You will need to consider where to set up different work stations for receiving, picking and packing, batch orders, and more that makes it easy for order fillers to pick and pack items and have orders shipped out quickly.

 Why is warehouse layout design important?

 Warehouse layout design is important because it can either increase or reduce costs and efficiency.
 A proper warehouse layout design provides functionality and efficiency.
-By carefully planning a warehouse layout design, you can decrease storage costs and speed up the fulfillment process without comprising order accuracy.
+By carefully planning a warehouse layout design, you can decrease storage costs and speed up the fulfilment process without comprising order accuracy.